Bato803/deeplearning.ai/Convolutional Neural Networks/Course-Note.md

 2. Discard the bounding boxes with pc less than some threshold, such as 0.6
 3. Pick the box with the highest pc * c1, treated as ouput, and discard remaining bounding boxes with >= 0.5 IoU.
 4. Repeat step 3 for the other two classes.

+### Anchor Boxes

+A grid cell that can detect multiple object.

+1. Pre-defined boxes with different shape.
+2. Say if we have two different boxes, then we associate our output volumn with different anchor boxes.
+In this case, our output will have the shape (19,19,16) instead of (19,19,8)

+Without anchor boxes, each object is assigned to grid cell that contains that object's midpoint.
+With anchor boxes, each object is assigned to grid cell that contains that object's midpoint and anchor box for the grid cell that has higher IoU with ground truth.